cjapples/groceryguide/README.md

-# inclusivetech
+# GroceryVision
-Homepage for inclusive technology project.
+A grocery shopping tool for blind and visually impaired people.